jamesHargreaves12/Semtex/README.md

 # Semtex
 [![NuGet](https://img.shields.io/nuget/v/semtex.svg)](https://www.nuget.org/packages/semtex/)

-Remove the Git friction that is discouraging you from making improvements to your C# codebase.

 Git treats all textual diffs in the same way.
 A change that could break your production system looks identical to a safe refactoring.
 Semtex splits up your diffs into those that affect the runtime behaviour and those that don't.

 Segregating the changes makes the whole change easier to review.
 If a change is known not to impact the production system then it is trivial to review.
 A change that does impact runtime behaviour, should be kept small and focused.